Film and Digital Media

 While waiting for your interview, you will be sent to a waiting room where current students will talk about the program and answer questions.
 Individual interviews take place in the order the application is received.

 During the interview with faculty, you will be asked to talk about your interest in this program, your experience in film/video and theatre, a film and a play you enjoyed, involvement in extracurricular or leadership activities, your expectations, and plans.

 You will also be asked to present one of the two options outlined below: a 1-10 minute video of your work or a 2-page film review.

 Requirements for Film and Digital Media Scholarship Consideration

 - Upload a resume of relevant theatre or film experience

 - Upload a recent photo to SLATE application.

-- Option 1: submit a 1-10-minute video of your work to the SLATE application.
+- Option 1: Prepare a 1-10-minute video of your work to share.

 Deadlines and Review Dates